tsadimas/decision-survey-platform/paper.md

 #Summary

-:The DecisiOn sUpport weB plaTform (NO-DOUBT) aims to assist in complicated multicriteria decision making problems, using the Analytic Hierarchy Process (AHP).
+The DecisiOn sUpport weB plaTform (NO-DOUBT) aims to assist in complicated multicriteria decision making problems, using the Analytic Hierarchy Process (AHP).
 The AHP has been used around the world in a wide variety of decision situations, in fields such as government,